 The scoring of air is broken into two parts, Form and Difficulty.
-The maneuver will be evaluated for form out of 10.0 with a degree of difficulty multiplier, based on the maneuver(s) performed.
+The manoeuvre will be evaluated for form out of 10.0 with a degree of difficulty multiplier, based on the manoeuvre(s) performed.

 6204.3.1 Jump groups